 Approach: Reefs in southern California provide many important ecological functions that pertain to the production of food and the provision of habitat for reef associated species.
-Undesirable outbreaks of native species along with the introduction of invasive non-indigenous species have the potential to impair these functions and thus prevent the Wheeler North Reef from attaining its mitigation goal of compensating for the loss of marine resources caused by SONGS' operations.
-Invasive reef species may include non-native taxa such as the green seaweed Caulerpa taxifolia, which escaped from the aquarium trade to invade many marine habitats worldwide, including some in southern California, and the brown seaweed Sargassum horneri, which was accidentally introduced from Asia and has become increasingly abundant at some reefs off southern California.
-Native species that become undesirable when they attain very high abundances include dense aggregations of sessile invertebrates such as sea fans that monopolize space and exclude other species, and starved sea urchins that overgraze the bottom and create large deforested areas commonly called sea urchin barrens.
-Data on the abundance of undesirable and invasive species are collected as part of the monitoring done to evaluate the biological performance standards pertaining to the benthic community of reef algae, invertebrates and fish.
+Undesirable outbreaks of some native species along with the introduction of invasive non-indigenous species have the potential to impair these functions and thus prevent Wheeler North Reef from attaining its mitigation goal of compensating for the loss of marine resources caused by SONGS' operations.
+Invasive reef species may include non-native taxa such as the green seaweeds Caulerpa taxifolia and C. prolifera, which escaped from the aquarium trade to invade many marine habitats worldwide including some in southern California, and the brown seaweed Sargassum horneri, which was accidentally introduced from Asia and has become increasingly abundant at some reefs off southern California.
+Native species that may become undesirable when they attain very high abundances include dense aggregations of sessile invertebrates that can monopolize space and exclude other species including giant kelp, and starved sea urchins that overgraze the bottom and create large deforested areas commonly called sea urchin barrens (Graham et al. 2007, Schiel and Foster 2015).
+Data on the abundance of potentially undesirable and invasive species are collected as part of the monitoring done to evaluate the biological performance standards pertaining to the benthic community of reef algae. invertebrates and fish.